Tuesday, June 23, 2009

 His status as underrated changed greatly in the summer of 2002, when the New York Rangers grossly overpaid for Holik's services, offering him a $45 million contract over 5 years. $9 million, a whopping $6 million a year increase, for Bobby Holik?
 For a player who relied on Crash Line teammates Mike Peluso and Randy McKay to light a fire under him?
 For a player who lacked creativity and vision to ever be more than a third or fourth line defensive stop gap?
 For a player who in his best years scored 25 goals and 60 points?
 For a blunt and opinionated aging player who once sprained his ankle playing ping pong?

 It's funny how money can make you look differently at a player.
-I certainly would never blame Holik for taking the contract.
+Certainly no one would ever blame Holik for taking the contract.
 He likely never had any offer like that one.
 And he was one of the most important members of a Devils' near-dynasty that also went to game 7 of the Stanley Cup finals in 2001.
-But try as he might, he looked like a fish out of water after he crossed the Hudson and played for the Rangers.
-After two seasons he would have his contract bought out.

 Holik signed with Atlanta for three seasons, where I think he once again returned to an underrated role.
 He was captain of the Thrashers in 2007-08.
 The Thrashers have never been a good situation, but Holik's experience and savvy was appreciated by teammates and coaches.